akretion/voodoo-template/README.md

 Your databases are also persisted in your repo folder in the .db hidden folder.
 But you can always trash all project databases by simply removing that folder.

-## use on Windows, Mac OS X or Linux with Vagrant + Docker
+## Use on Windows, Mac OS X or Linux with Vagrant + Docker

 Voodoo can run anywhere Vagrant and Docker can run, that is even on Windows and MacOSX thanks to bot2docker.